-The Higher National Certificate (HNC) and the Higher National Diploma (HND) in Art and Design (Arts Practice) is a two-year programme providing you with a specialist vocational grounding in art, design and media.
+The Higher National Certificate (HNC) and the Higher National Diploma (HND) in Graphic Design, Photography, Film and Television and Fine Art is a two-year programme providing you with a specialist vocational grounding in art, design and media.
 The programme is split into two one-year programmes.
 The HNC is a level 4 programme, when this is completed successfully you will have the opportunity to progress onto the HND at level 5.

 There will be a strong emphasis on the development of both individual creative practice and an understanding of professional and employment-focused skills.
 The programme will also provide you with a higher level of contextual awareness of art and design practices, enabling you to progress onto top-up to a full degree.